apache/kylin/website/_docs/install/configuration.md

 ### MapReduce Configuration Overriding {#mr-config-override}

 Kylin supports overriding configuration properties in `kylin_job_conf.xml` and `kylin_job_conf_inmem.xml` at the project and cube level, in the form of key-value pairs, in the following format:
-`kylin.job.mr.config.override.<key> = <value>`
+`kylin.engine.mr.config-override.<key> = <value>`
+* If user wants getting more memory from YARN for jobs, user can set:  `kylin.engine.mr.config-override.mapreduce.map.java.opts=-Xmx7g` and `kylin.engine.mr.config-override.mapreduce.map.memory.mb=8192`
-If user wants the cube's build job to use a different YARN resource queue, user can set: `kylin.engine.mr.config-override.mapreduce.job.queuename={queueName}`
+* If user wants the cube's build job to use a different YARN resource queue, user can set:
+`kylin.engine.mr.config-override.mapreduce.job.queuename={queueName}`